Where are Milky Way's Hadronic PeVatrons?: Acknowledgments

 \section{Acknowledgments}

-We are grateful for helpful discussions with Katsuaki Asano, Aya Bamba, Stefano Gabici, Francis Halzen, William Luszczak, Yutaka Ohira, Hidetoshi Sano, Hiromasa Suzuki, and especially Tim Linden and Kohta Murase.
-T.S.\ was primarily supported by an Overseas Research Fellowship from the Japan Society for the Promotion of Science (JSPS).
+We are grateful for helpful discussions with Katsuaki Asano, Aya Bamba, Stefano Gabici, Francis Halzen, William Luszczak, Yutaka Ohira, Hidetoshi Sano, Hiromasa Suzuki, and especially Tim Linden and Kohta Murase. {We thank the anonymous referees for their helpful comments.} T.S.\ was primarily supported by an Overseas Research Fellowship from the Japan Society for the Promotion of Science (JSPS).
 T.S.\ was partially supported by and J.F.B.\ was fully supported by National Science Foundation grant No.\ PHY-2012955.
 This research made use of {\sc matplotlib}~\cite{matplotlib} and {\sc numpy}~\cite{numpy}.
 Computing resources were provided by the Ohio Supercomputer Center~\cite{OhioSupercomputerCenter1987}.